Air Canada Reviewing Incident After Attendant’s Behaviour Led to Montreal-Bound Flight Cancellation

 The incident reportedly began after a passenger requested a blanket due to excessive air conditioning on the plane, according to several media outlets.

-“Be quiet, move back to … your seatbelt, or you’re getting off,” the attendant yelled, making hand gestures to indicate that they should stay in their seats or be required to leave the plane.
+“Be quiet, move back to … your seatbelt, or you’re getting off,” the attendant yelled, making hand gestures to indicate that they must stay in their seats or be required to leave the plane.

-Media outlets also reported that the stewardess called local police to remove the passenger who requested the blanket.
+Media outlets also reported that the attendant called local police to remove the passenger who requested the blanket.
 To support that passenger, other travellers also chose to get off the plane, leading Air Canada to cancel the flight.

 The Epoch Times contacted Air Canada to confirm details of the incident but did not hear back by publication time.